 4. Pitch More Career Development Opportunities

-As much as 94% of employees said that they’d stay with their current employer longer if they felt that the company truly invested in their career development.
-High employee turnover and low engagement often stem from the fact that people feel confined to their roles and see no evident career progression path (even if there is one).
-That is why, to maintain a high employee retention rate, you should proactively educate your staff on possible career development opportunities.
+As much as 94% of employees said they’d stay with their current employer longer if they felt the company truly invested in their career development.
+High employee turnover and low engagement often stem from people feeling confined to their roles and seeing no evident career progression path (even if there is one).
+That is why you should proactively educate your staff on possible career development opportunities to maintain a high employee retention rate.

-Mind that vertical progression (a promotion) isn’t the only option for retaining and re-engaging key people.
-Most employees would happily look into horizontal growth opportunities — upskilling, training, certifications, and other education that could help them get even better in the current role.
+Remember that vertical progression (a promotion) isn’t the only option for retaining and re-engaging key people.
+Most employees would happily look into horizontal growth opportunities—upskilling, training, certifications, and other education that could help them get even better in their current roles.

 A solid employee engagement best practice, in this case, is encouraging managers to advocate for and be held accountable for their subordinates’ development.
 In particular, prompt the team leaders to: